abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Certificates
 Implementations shall support replacement of the default certificate if one is provided, with a certificate having at least a 4096 bit RSA key and sha512-rsa signature.

-### Sensitive Data

-* Sensitive data shall minimally include
-	- User credentials (usernames, passwords)
-	- Private Keys
-	- Persistent Session Keys
-	- Password Complexity Requirements
-	- Critical Security Parameters (CSPs) as defined below

-Critical Security Parameters (CSP):
-Security-related information (e.g., cryptographic keys, authentication data such as passwords and PINs) appearing in plaintext or otherwise unprotected form and whose disclosure or modification can compromise the security of a cryptographic module or the security of the information protected by the module.

-REF: http://csrc.nist.gov/publications/fips/fips140-1/fips1401.pdf - This is used only as a source for the definition of CSPs.
-No additional requirements for compatibility with the FIPS standard should be inferred.

 ### Authentication